-PIGS, EAST SUSSEX: Flavian manages a 130-sow (female pigs) indoor pig unit, consisting of predominantly Large White/Landrace crosses and a few Large White/Welsh cross breeds.
+Prior to this he managed a 130-sow (female pigs) indoor pig unit, consisting of predominantly Large White x Landrace and a few Large White x Welsh breeds in Plumpton, East Sussex.

-The farm currently buys in replacement gilts (young female pigs) but is now also starting to breed its own.
-The sows are grouped to batch farrow (give birth) every two weeks.
-The piglets are then weaned at four weeks old and reared until they are around five months old, when they are sent off to enter the food chain.
+The farm bought in replacement gilts (young female pigs) and bred some of its own.
+The sows were grouped to batch farrow (give birth) every two weeks.
+The piglets were then weaned at five weeks old and reared until they are around five months old, when they were sent off to enter the food chain.

-The sows are housed in straw yards for most of their lives but go into farrowing (birthing) crates for four weeks during lactation (milking).
+The sows were housed in straw yards for most of their lives but go into farrowing (birthing) crates for five weeks during lactation (milking).
 This is to prevent the sow from lying on her piglets while they are young.